 Let me problem solve, work out how to do things myself and have the autonomy to get on with my own work.
 I'm really good at getting stuff done unsupervised using my own initiative.

-If I need to come into the office then give me a regular desk that I can work at so I know there will be a place for me.
-Hot desking causes huge anxiety for me and I really prefer using my own things.
+If I need to come into the office then give me a desk that I can work at so I know there will be a place for me.
+Hot-desking causes huge anxiety for me (and I prefer using my own things).

 Work: Unhelpful Stuff

-Don't give me everything you want me to work on at once or overload me.
-This will make me feel anxious and I will try to get all of it done (to a high standard) as promptly as possible to stop myself feeling overwhelmed.
-This can be a dream for bosses but it leaves me exhausted.
+Don't give me everything you want me to work on at once.
+This will make me feel stressed and I will try to get all of it done (to a high standard) as promptly as possible to stop myself feeling overwhelmed.
+This can be a dream for bosses but it leaves me exhausted and can give me chest pains.

-If other team members are falling behind or can't get their work done for some reason don't automatically reassign their backlog to me.
-I'll be happy to help where I can but over the years, I've sometimes ended up doing much more than my fair share because I plough through work and find it hard to say no when asked to do more.
+If other team members are falling behind or can't get their work done for some reason, don't automatically reassign their backlog to me.
+I'll almost certainly be happy to help out, if asked, but over the years, I've sometimes ended up doing much more than my fair share because I work quickly and often find it hard to push back when automatically given more.

 Finally, feel free to ask me what it's like to be autistic or how I'm feeling about things.
 For years I assumed everyone felt pretty much the same way about environmental and sensory stuff as I do - and I imagine that works both ways.
 Some of my autistic traits make no sense to others (or me!) but by sharing experiences we can have a better awareness of how we all tick.